 ASD methodology anticipates the need for flexibility and applies a level of desirability into the finished product.
 Especially this process helps you to keep code simple, testing often and delivering functional bits of the application as soon as they are ready.

 There are 15 such methodologies and 6 Processes.
 Shocked?
-J there are quite a lot.
-(Check out the reference here)
+There are quite a lot.

 The manifesto of all agile processes is: